bmc-cs-software-analysis/383/project/Project.md

 1. Run the testing tool and EvoSuite
 2. Observe its outputs on the Defects4J benchmark and analyze strength and weaknesses
+3. Run the assertion generator EditAs2
-3. Improve upon the outputs on your target project
+4. Improve upon the outputs on your target project

+After completing steps 1-3, you will reflect on the effectiveness of these tools in real-world bug detection and consider how to optimize test generation processes for better results.
+Your findings will help in understanding the limitations and potential of automated bug-finding tools, setting the stage for further improvements in automated software testing.

 ## Important Dates:
 1. Groups formed by Mar 17th at midnight